ztyyLV/web-twain-docs/info/api/WebTwain_Viewer.md

 ## save

-Keeps the image data in the browser canvas in sync with the buffer.
+Keeps the image data in the browser editor in sync with the buffer.

 **Syntax**
 ```typescript